 Your preference will have a big impact on the area you choose; do you really need seaside views, or would your tenants prefer to be inland and closer to the city?

 Do you need lots of space and a garden, or is a trendy apartment more suitable?

 The purpose of your investment should be clear from the start, to allow you to make the most of the property for its intended use.

-Property can be the ideal investment for your cash, providing you with long-term profit, a solid and safe place to allow your money to grow, and with the added bonus of providing a continuous revenue stream.
+Rental property investment can provide you with long-term profit, a solid and safe place to allow your money to grow, and the added bonus of providing a continuous revenue stream.

 There are a number of considerations to take into account when purchasing a rental property, and working out the smaller details now could save you time, money and headaches in the long run.